 Heterogeneity across Consumers.
-Borrowers can be classified in four sets according to the effects of interest rate regulation.
+Interest rate regulation may potentially affect borrowers in four ways.
 First, consumers who remain in the market under stronger regulation and are offered contracts at a lower price are protected and increase their consumer surplus.
 That is, the policy is a transfer from banks to borrowers in the amount of the change in the interest rate cap.
 Second, consumers who become excluded from the market either by being discouraged from applying for loans or by having their applications rejected under stronger regulation.
 Third, consumers who enter the market because of stronger regulation are included.
 These are consumers that experience an improvement in their expected loan prices due to stronger interest rate regulation without a strong enough decrease in their approval probability, such that regulation induces them to enter the market and apply for loans.
 Finally, consumers for whom stronger regulation does not change their approval probability nor their expected loan prices are unaffected.

 Welfare Effects.
 The effects of stronger regulation on expected consumer surplus are ambiguous and determined by the same forces as the effects on application behavior in equation (10).
 The effect on expected consumer surplus will have the same sign as that on application behavior.
 From an ex-post perspective, effects combine increases in consumer surplus for protected and included borrowers, with decreases in consumer surplus for excluded borrowers, and decreases in bank profits.
-The overall effect is ambiguous.37
+The overall effect is ambiguous.36

 Market power and selection are relevant for welfare effects.
-First, note that in a setting without market power, there would be no borrowers that are protected by the policy, as all marginal borrowers would become unprofitable for banks under stronger interest rate regulation.
-Second, if there is selection into the market on observable risk and the willingness to pay for loans is correlated with risk, then the direction of selection will matter for welfare implications, given (observably) riskier borrowers are more likely to be excluded.
+First, note that in a setting without market power, no borrower is protected by the policy, as all marginal borrowers become unprofitable for banks under stronger interest rate regulation.
+Second, if there is selection into the market on observable risk and willingness to pay for loans is correlated with risk, then the direction of selection will matter for welfare implications, given (observably) riskier borrowers are more likely to be excluded.